mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

    Note that event slicing is only applied to event-mode workspaces and only when it has been specified by the user.
 During this step the scatter workspace is sliced and the associated monitor workspace is scaled.
 The scaling factor is the ratio of the charge of the sliced data set and the charge of the entire data set.
-Also note that this factor is returned and used later on in .
 3. If we are dealing with an even-mode workspace and the compatibility mode has been chosen then either a custom binning or the monitor binning is applied using :ref:`Rebin <algm-Rebin>` or :ref:`RebinToWorkspace <algm-RebinToWorkspace>`, respectively.